 }

-Key environment variables for configuration:
+Key environment variables include:

 Variable | Description | Required | Default |